Build-A-Bear Workshop (video game): Minigames

 In the bedroom, the player can brush their bear's hair and clean their bear's teeth, then tidy up their room.
 In the dressing room, the player can change the bear's clothes to ones that they have purchased, and can also take photos in the Photo Studio.
 In the kitchen, the player can cook a variety of cakes for the bear to eat and set up their table.
 In the garden, the player can teach their bear to perform some dance moves and play a ball shooting game on the swing.
 In the store, the player can purchase clothing, accessories and shoes using 'buttons' and in the attic, there are four mini-games (cooking, musical chairs, catching honey and dancing) in which the player can earn buttons depending on their score.

 Multiplayer

 The player can also access the multiplayer mode via the attic.
 Each player is required to have a Build-A-Bear Workshop game card.
 In multiplayer mode, the player can challenge friends in minigames and trade photos taken from the dressing room.

 Reception

-The game earned mixed reviews, with an average ratio of 67% at Game Rankings, and an score of 6.9 (out of 10) at IGN.
+The game earned mixed reviews, with an average ratio of 67% at Game Rankings, and a score of 2.5 (out of 10) at Nintendo World Report.